ReactPoland/React-Convention-Book/text/909_React_Convention.md

 }
 ```

-Based on that all changes you able to run this app with login required to see the dashboard as on the animation below:
+Based on that all changes we have made then you shall be able to run this app with login required to see the dashboard as on the animation below:

 ![938_anim](http://test.przeorski.pl/book/938_anim.gif)